Back to Articles

 Advanced flow: User input → data retrieval → prompt with context → AI processing → structured output.

-Here's a real workflow for a landing page analyser:
+Here's a real workflow for a landing page analyzer:

 Each step builds on the last.
 The output is more reliable, more specific, and more useful than any single prompt could produce.